 The car ran a best ET of 9.80 @ 139mph at the 2007 Open Sports Nationals.

 For 2012, the GTX was retired from racing and taken back to a near factory original state.
-The car was refitted with a numbers matching 440 Six Pack with cast manifolds, which made 417hp and 504ft-lbs of torque.
+It was refitted with a numbers matching 440 Six Pack with cast manifolds, which made 417hp and 504ft-lbs of torque.
 The roll cage was removed, fuel system taken back to stock and a steel hood with an airgrabber scoop was fitted.

 Dave also ran this 1970 Plymouth Duster for several years in the mid 1990s.
 The car underwent a full body renovation and a full roll cage was installed.
 The 493ci Stroker motor with Indy 440-1 heads, which produced 650hp, gave a best of 10.35 @ 128mph on the track.